Tilakmp2003/Yosi.ai/docs/LANGUAGE_GUIDE.md

 ## JavaScript

-JavaScript is the default language for yosi.js.
+JavaScript is the default language for yosi.ai.

 ### Basic Function